 “We do everything we can to give them the tools they need to be successful and reach their goals,” Knapp says.

 After graduation, participants have the option to leave the program, or they can continue in the program and can even get help going to college.
-The Florida Sheriffs Youth Villa Scholarship House in Bartow, Florida, is used for college-aged kids who still need a place to live or help applying to a college.
+The Florida Sheriffs Youth Villa Scholarship House in Bartow, Florida, is used for college-aged kids who still need a place to live or help to apply to a college.
 Students can attend Polk State College, Traviss Technical College, or Ridge Technical College.

 You don’t have to live on a Florida Sheriffs Youth Ranches (FSYR) campus to get involved and benefit from FSYR services.
 There are a number of summer camp opportunities, providing a wholesome experience for children ages 10 to 15.